ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>
 <h3>1.
-Mastering HTML Rendering in React Native: A Developer’s Guide - <a href="https://medium.com/@avinashukla0704/mastering-html-rendering-in-react-native-a-developers-guide-069391ed507c" target="_blank" rel="noopener noreferrer">link</a></h3>
+Working around YouTube iframes on WebView based mobile apps - <a href="https://medium.com/@kfir.e/working-around-youtube-iframes-on-webview-based-mobile-apps-c8543fb7bd47" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Avinash Shukla`**
+✍️ **posted by `Kfir Eichenblat`**

-<blockquote>When building React Native applications, you might encounter situations where you need to display HTML content within your app.
-Whether…</blockquote>
+<blockquote>Imagine this: You built a cool Web & Mobile app with the help of a framework such as Cordova or Capacitor that embeds YouTube videos using…</blockquote>

 <h3>2.
 Everything about WebView in Flutter - <a href="https://medium.com/@MarvelApps_/everything-about-webview-in-flutter-ab56a2315f0f" target="_blank" rel="noopener noreferrer">link</a></h3>